feranick/SpectralMachine/README.md

 Accuracy is increased to 80.4% with a single training run (100 times 30% of the dataset).
 2 iterations increase accuracy to 95.8% and a third increased to 100%.
 (The same can be achieved by running 30% of the dataset 300 times).

 One can optimize/minimize the number of spectra with added noise.
-Adding only 2 data-sets with noise offset at 0.02 converges the accuracy to about 94.6&.
+Adding only 2 data-sets with noise offset at 0.02 converges the accuracy to about 94.6%.

-**One final word of caution**: Increasing the number of statistically independent available spectra for training is highly recommended over adding noisy data.
+**One final word of caution**: Increasing the number of statistically independent available spectra for training is recommended over adding noisy data.

 Optimizers
 ==========